droppenheimer27/CameraBasedEvacuation/README.md

 ### Why MediatR?

-MediatR was a perfect choice for this system because it helps to decouple the services, making the code cleaner and easier to maintain.
+MediatR is a perfect choice for this system because it helps to decouple the services, making the code cleaner and easier to maintain.
 Here's why it's great:

 1. **Decouples Components**: MediatR allows components to communicate without knowing about each other.
 It simplifies the architecture by removing direct dependencies between services, reducing the risk of tight coupling.